koengr/QCforBusiness/_applications/chemistry.md

 ---
 layout: default
-title: 1 Applications in chemistry and material science
+title: "Applications in chemistry and material science"
 nav_order: 1
 ---

-## Applications in chemistry and material science
+# Applications in chemistry and material science

 Perhaps the most credible application of quantum computers is to study of quantum physics itself, and how it drives the behaviour of